Skip to content

 USB source -> shadow cache -> local target

-This is what runs when the drive is inserted or when you trigger Sync from USB now.
+This runs when the drive is inserted or when you trigger Sync from USB now.

 Push Path